Frequently Asked Questions

 The school holds a carol concert in the Church of the Real Presence each December.
 There is no charge for the Carol Concert.

-The School Concert /Musical is held for two/three nights in May every two or three years Honk Junior was staged in 2010, Annie Junior in 2012 and Alice in Wonderland Junior in 2015 each for six performances in the C.I.T. theatre.
+The School Concert / Musical was held for two/three nights in May every two or three years Honk Junior was staged in 2010, Annie Junior in 2012 and Alice in Wonderland Junior in 2015 each for six performances in the M.T.U. theatre.

 Camogie training takes place at lunchtime.
 All girls from 3rd to 6th class are welcome to attend.
 All players must wear a helmet.